Esther G. Frame: Career

-In March, 1857, she married Nathan T. Frame, of Salem, Iowa.
+In March 1857, she and Nathan Frame married.
 Esther farmed during the spring and summer, or until the crop season was over, and taught school in the winter -- three or four months usually.
 They soon earned and saved enough money to purchase a home in the town of Salem, Iowa, and continued to attend the Methodist meetings.
 They had three children, one of whom, a boy, Hiram, died in infancy, and two daughters, Itasca M., and Esther Corinne.

-Esther frequently went to Quaker meetings, especially when some "traveling friend" came along and had an "appointed meeting".
+She frequently went to Quaker meetings, especially when some "traveling friend" came along and had an "appointed meeting".
 About this time, Esther's health became poor and she went to Indiana, taking Corrinne, the baby with her, and leaving Itasca with Nathan at Salem.
 Esther had already made known to her mother that she felt called to preach, and it had become known among some of the prominent members of the church.
 Some sympathized with her and encouraged her, while others did not think it was a woman's place to preach, yet all encouraged her in gospel work.

 As soon as she was well enough, Esther came home.
 Her health at this time was very delicate and she was often prostrated from nervous headache.
 Feeling that she was called to preach and that the Methodists would not ordain her, she joined the Society of Friends and was ordained a minister by them.
 She began her ministry in New Garden Friends Meeting, in Richmond, Indiana, 1869.

 Her ministry was not confined to her own denomination.
 For more than twenty years, with her husband, who was a minister, she preached as an evangelist among all the principal churches of the U.S. In 1901, she held a series of meetings in Whittier, California.